bids-apps/giga_connectome/README.md

 You can review open [issues]((https://github.com/bids-apps/giga_connectome/issues)) that we are looking for help with.
 If you submit a new pull request please be as detailed as possible in your comments.
+If you have any question related how to create a pull request, you can check our [documentation for contributors](https://giga-connectome.readthedocs.io/en/latest/contributing.html).

 ## Contributors